-- 2. Physical Environment: Create a physical environment that communicates respect for learning and for individuals How does your school site: - a.
-Maintain classrooms and grounds as pleasant places to meet and learn - b.
+2. Physical Environment: Create a physical environment that communicates respect for learning and for individuals a.
+Maintain classrooms and grounds as pleasant places to meet and learn b.
 Make sure the school is an important part of the community c.
-Share information about student crime and truancy with law enforcement - d.
+Share information about student crime and truancy with law enforcement d.
 Make your campus secure from outside criminal activity e.
 Limit loitering f.
 Monitor and supervise all areas g.
 Provide a pleasant eating area and healthy food h.
-Maintain clean and safe restrooms i.
+Maintain clean and safe restroomsi.
 Provide adequate lighting in all areas j.
 Provide student with current textbooks and materials k.
-Maintain a variety of sports facilities and equipment m.
+Maintain a variety of sports facilities and equipment l.
+Provide a well stocked library m.
 Communicate procedures for security including NIMS Plan n.
 Deal with vandalism before students return to school o.
-Inventory, Identify and store valuable property p.
+Inventory, Identify and store valuable propertyp.
 Provide training for security personnel and staff q.
 Engage students and the community in campus beautification projects r.
 Promote school and neighborhood watch programs s.
 Promote policy that weapons and drugs are not on campus